 The Nielsen lab aims to gain insight in basic principles and mechanisms of motor learning, the neuroplastic changes in the central nervous system (CNS) underlying motor learning and the relationship between neuroplasticity and behavioral changes.

-The Nielsen lab aims to gain insight in basic principles and mechanisms of motor learning, the neuroplastic changes in the central nervous system (CNS) underlying motor learning and the relationship between neuroplasticity and behavioral changes.
-A more applied goal of the research in the Nielsen lab is to utilize knowledge of mechanisms in motor learning in order to improve the design of motor training and rehabilitation strategies.
+The Nielsen lab aims to attain a profound understanding of core principles and mechanisms governing motor learning, the neuroplastic alterations within the central nervous system (CNS) that underlie motor learning, and the intricate interplay between neuroplasticity and behavioral modifications.
+This knowledge is harnessed to optimize the design of motor training and rehabilitation approaches.

 - Nielsen JB.
 Human Spinal Motor Control.
 Annu Rev Neurosci.
 2016;39:81-101